vegfall/pg3402_exam/README.md

 - [ ] Make all models and dto that can final?
 - [ ] Should ResultDTO sent over RabbitMQ also be serializable?
 - [ ] Make a generated session key
+- [ ] Change the session status when quiz is created and end if user get's result
+- [ ] Add defaults to session create page?

 ## Ports